-Our Boulder defense attorneys are experienced in handling all kinds of criminal cases–ranging from DWAI/DUI, domestic violence, sex crimes, child abuse, and white collar crimes to juvenile and drug crimes.
+Our Boulder criminal defense attorneys are experienced in handling all kinds of criminal cases–ranging from DWAI/DUI, domestic violence, sex crimes, child abuse, and white collar crimes to juvenile and drug crimes.

 Years of experience and proven results have equipped us with the knowledge of how a district attorney and cops put together cases.
-Though some Boulder criminal defense attorneys take a wait and see approach, we understand that there is no time to waste.
-Our top criminal attorneys realize that usually, the most critical window is straight after an arrest occurs.
-We are a full service law office offering everything from consultations to hearings and negotiations.
+Though some Boulder criminal defense attorneys take a wait-and-see approach, we understand that there is no time to waste.
+Our top Colorado criminal defense attorneys realize that the most critical window is usually straight after an arrest occurs.
+We are a full-service law office offering everything from consultations to hearings and plea negotiations.

-Our seasoned team of defense lawyers in Boulder, CO have a track record of successfully representing clients and offering legal counsel and handle the following types of criminal cases:
+Our seasoned team of criminal defense lawyers in Boulder, CO, has a track record of successfully representing clients and offering legal counsel, and handling the following types of criminal cases:

-The number of people getting wrongfully accused of domestic violence in Boulder is more than any other type of crime.
+The number of people wrongfully accused of domestic violence in Boulder supersedes any other type of violent crime.

-On occasions, the accuser makes false allegations of abuse and lies to the police officers.
+The accuser occasionally makes false allegations of abuse and lies to the police officers.
 Accusers might fabricate stories out of jealousy or anger or to gain more control over child custody or divorce proceedings.
-Whatever the case might be, our Boulder criminal defense lawyers are there to help you fight back.
+Whatever your defense needs might be, our Boulder criminal defense lawyers are there to help you fight back.

-Our dedicated defense attorneys at Colorado’s Premier Law Firm are former prosecutors with decades of experience both defending and prosecuting cases brought under Boulder DUI laws.
+Burnham Law’s dedicated criminal defense attorneys, Colorado’s Premier Law Firm, consist of seasoned litigators and former public defense lawyers with decades of experience defending cases brought under Boulder DUI laws.

-Therefore, our experienced DUI defense attorneys in Boulder can help you beat or significantly reduce DUI charges.
+Therefore, our experienced DUI defense attorneys in Boulder can offer professional legal advice to help you beat or significantly reduce DUI charges.
 There are various possible DUI charges, depending on the facts of your case.

-In case you have been arrested for driving under the influence of drugs or on suspicion of driving while drunk, you should immediately get in touch with our DUI lawyers.
+If you have been arrested for drunk and drugged driving (criminal traffic tickets), you should immediately contact our DUI defense lawyers.
 Keep in mind that you only have seven days to request a hearing to keep your license.
 Time is of the essence with DUI offenses.

-Police officers frequently utilize defective warrants, unreliable informants, and various other illegal ways to make drug busts.
-Our Boulder criminal defense attorneys can fight against these unconstitutional searches and deficient warrants in order to gather evidence and throw cases out of court.
+Police or other law enforcement officers frequently utilize defective warrants, unreliable informants, and various other illegal ways to make drug busts.
+Our Boulder criminal defense attorneys can fight against these unconstitutional searches and deficient warrants in order to gather evidence and throw cases out of state and federal courts.